Introduction

 - Insurrectionists,

-Most crucified individuals are historically anonymous – we don’t know who the majority of them were, they remain unnamed, with no biographies.
+but most crucified individuals are historically anonymous – we don’t know who the majority of them were; they remain unnamed, with no identities or biographies.
 Yet they must have existed.

 If Yeshua was executed in this manner, the lack of official Roman documentation would be expected.